-The vision of the school is to ‘help young people to help themselves’.
+The vision of the school is 'to help young people help themselves’.

 This is core to our curriculum which focuses on pupils’ well-being, learning and preparation for the future.

-In each of the three areas we have identified characteristics which we will intend to pupils to develop throughout their time in school.
+In each of the three areas we have identified characteristics which will intend pupils to develop throughout their time in school.
 Our curriculum includes all elements of British Values.

-We have 6 periods a day which are 50 minutes long.
-Teachers work hard to plan learning through active and engaging experiences which move young people forward from where they are to their next steps.
+We have 6 periods a day, which are 40-50 minutes long.
+Teachers work hard to plan learning through active and engaging experiences, which move young people forward from where they are to their next steps.

 Wellbeing- All elements of our curriculum are therapeutic.
 Staff support pupils throughout the school day.
 We eat in family groups at lunch times and carefully structure break times.
-On Monday mornings we have more specific therapeutic opportunities which include animal therapy, ELSA and art therapy.
+As part of our curriculum we have therapeutic opportunities, which include animal therapy, ELSA and art therapy.
 Attachment and trauma informed practices inform all elements of school life.

 Learning- Our lower school is designed to be based on the principles of nurture so there is a focus on understanding behaviour, improving communication and developing self-esteem.
 They have a safe and supportive space with key adults.

-As pupils move through the school the level of independence expected increases.
+As pupils move through the school the level of independence expected increases where possible.
 Pupils can access BTECs, Cambridge Nationals, Functional Skills or GCSEs dependent on their ability levels and aspirations.
 Subjects taught include; English Literature, English Language, Science, Maths, Statistics, Art, Photography, Construction, Food, ICT and PE.

 Future: We focus on careers throughout our time at school.
-Work experience is embedded in what we do.
-Pupils start at college in year 9 with a great deal of support and this reduces when they are in year 10 and 11 to prepare them for life after school.
+Experiences of the workplace are embedded in what we do.
+Pupils start college courses with a great deal of support and this reduces through year 10 and 11 to prepare them for life after school.

 Our Curriculum includes a great deal of additional opportunities including those which are social, moral, spiritual and cultural.
-See our gallery for more on what we have been up to!
 Pupils contribute to the community in lots of ways to support them in understanding what it means to be an active British citizen and to build their cultural capital.

 The impact of our curriculum can be tracked in lots of ways.
 We are proud of the pupils who leave our school because of the personal characteristics they display.
 We track their personal development throughout their time at school.
 The experiences pupils access throughout school encourage them to develop resilience.